 Research Critique #1 (3% of final mark).
-Due Friday, September 9th.
+Due Friday of Week 4.

-Critique #1 is done orally during class discussion.
+Critique #1 is done orally during class.
 Three marks will be awarded to each student for meeting the oral critique criteria.
 If the criteria are not met, no marks will be awarded.

 The following article will be critiqued for the Olga Padrowski case study (critique #1).
-It can be found on reserve in the library (electronic & print copy).
+It may be found in the NURS 8000 Course Readings module and on reserve in the library (electronic & print copy).